rconradharris/bits/README.rst

 bits
 ====

-Simple script so you can play around with bit fields and see the results.
+Python script that lets you play around with bit fields and see the results.

 Run
 ===